bigbadcyborg/Robotics-assignment-5/README.md

 You can reasonably run the Whisper voice-to-text model on your own desktop machine with any architecture, meaning CPU-only performance for Whisper is reasonable.
 This guide is intended to allow your machine equipped with an Nvidia GPU to run Whisper, which might help you with offloading some of the development for this assignment to your own machine.
 However, while this instruction was tested on our machines, we would not offer official support for you running Whisper on your own machine.

 **[Your PC]** It is not recommended to install Whisper or LLama in a Python virtual environment, such as Conda, if you want it to work well with ROS2 or other binary programs installed through apt-get.
-This is the primary reason why we did not install a Python virtual environment on Jetson.

 You can deactivate your Python virtual environment temporarily and install the necessary packages if you need your virtual environment.